James Grigg

-Sir Percy James Grigg, KCB, KCSI (16 December 1890 – 5 May 1964), often referred to as P J Grigg and later better known as Sir James Grigg, was a British civil servant who was unexpectedly moved, at the behest of then-Prime Minister Winston Churchill, from being the Permanent Under-Secretary of State at the War Office to become Secretary of State for War, the political head of the same department during the Second World War.
+Sir Percy James Grigg, KCB, KCSI (16 December 1890 – 5 May 1964), often referred to as P J Grigg and later better known as Sir James Grigg, was a British civil servant.
+In a very unusual move, during the Second World War he was promoted by Prime Minister Winston Churchill from being the Permanent Under-Secretary of State (head civil servant) at the War Office to become Secretary of State for War, the Cabinet Minister in charge of the same department.

 Background and education

 The son of Frank Alfred Grigg, a carpenter, James Grigg was born in Exmouth and won a scholarship to Bournemouth School and St John's College, Cambridge where he studied mathematics, achieving first-class honours in both parts of his tripos.

 Career in civil service

 Grigg came first in the civil service examination in 1913, and commenced work at the Treasury.
 During and after the First World War he served successive Chancellors including Winston Churchill.
 Grigg then became Chairman of the Board of Customs and Excise and Chairman of the Board of Inland Revenue.
 In 1934, he was transferred to New Delhi, India where he became Finance Member of the Government of India in anticipation of limited self-rule that began in 1935.
 He remained in New Delhi until 1939, and afterward continued to influence British imperial policies on India, especially after his patron Winston Churchill became Prime Minister.
 Grigg became Permanent Under-Secretary of State for War in 1939; he oversaw a turbulent department, which in 1940 witnessed no fewer than four different Secretaries of State for War (Leslie Hore-Belisha, Oliver Stanley, Anthony Eden and David Margesson).